ying-tang/help-documentation/_glance/RHOSP_Image_Configuration_Parameters.md

 ## IMAGE CONFIGURATION PARAMETERS

-The following keys can be used with the property option for both the `glance image-update` and `glance image-create` commands.
+When working with **IBM Bluemix Private Cloud with Red Hat** the following keys can be used with the property option for both the `glance image-update` and `glance image-create` commands.

 ```
 $ glance image-update IMG-UUID --property architecture=x86_64